databoy5000/project-1/README.md

 ### ![GA](https://cloud.githubusercontent.com/assets/40461/8183776/469f976e-1432-11e5-8199-6ac91363302b.png) General Assembly, Software Engineering Immersive

-# Vac-Man
+# Le Space Tetraminos

 ## Overview
 This project is my first fully developped excercise at General Assembly's Software Immersive course.

-The assignment was to create a grid-based game that could utilise array based logic, moving parts and variable diffuculty settings to be rendered in the browser, using HTML, CSS and JavaScript.
+The assignment was to create a grid-based game that could utilise array based logic, moving parts and variable difficulty settings to be rendered in the browser, using HTML, CSS and JavaScript.
 The project deadline was to be completed individually, within one week.

 From the list of games provided, I picked to re-create the tetris game to challenge my knowledge of recursive logic, functions and objects.
-The jargon utilised for javascript and this documentation is:
+The jargon utilised for javascript and this documentation is as follows:
-    - Shapes: refers to the tetraminos.
+- **Shapes**: refers to the tetraminos.
-    - Rotation: refers to a tetramino rotation (in js: an array of usually 4 indexes).
+- **Rotation**: refers to a tetramino rotation (in js: an array of usually 4 cell indexes).
-    - Reference Index: each tetramino have a reference index to which all other block refer their position to.
+- **Reference Index**: each tetramino have a reference cell index (depending on its position within the game grid) to which all other block refer their position from.
-    - Rotation Index: each shape display their blocks in different rotations, for which cell indexes are stored in an array.
+- **Rotation Index**: each shape display their blocks in different rotations, for which cell indexes are stored in an array.
 These different rotations are all stored into one array (of arrays).
 So a rotation index refers to a particular rotation within its array.
-    - Cell Index: refers to the index of a partiocular cell within the game grid.
+- **Cell Index**: refers to the index of a partiocular cell within the game grid.
-    - Dead Shape: refers to a shape that has fallen.
+- **Dead Shape**: refers to a shape that has fallen.

-You can launch the game on GitHub pages [here](https://databoy5000.github.io/project-1/), or find the GitHub repo [here](https://github.com/databoy5000/project-1).
+You can launch the game on GitHub pages [here](https://databoy5000.github.io/project-1/), and access the GitHub repo [here](https://github.com/databoy5000/project-1).

 ## Brief

-- **Render a game in the browser**
+- Render a game in the browser.
-- **Design a logic for player scoring, levels and game end**
+- Design a logic for the gameplay, player scoring, levels and game end.
-- **Include separate HTML / CSS / JavaScript files**
+- Include separate HTML / CSS / JavaScript files.
-- Stick with **KISS (Keep It Simple Stupid)** and **DRY (Don't Repeat Yourself)** principles
+- Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
-- Use **Javascript** for **DOM manipulation**
+- Use Javascript for DOM manipulation and game logic.
-- **Deploy your game online**
+- Deploy the game online.
-- Use **semantic markup** for HTML and CSS
+- Use semantic markup for HTML and CSS.

 ## Technologies used